-Constructions of new concrete-stone stories in front of the Al-Ibrahimi Mosque/ The Tomb of the Patriarchs
+Completion of the constructions of new concrete-stone stories in front of the Ibrahimi Mosque/The Tomb of the Patriarchs

-In September 2021, the IOP began work on a new project in front of Al-Ibrahimi Mosque/ The Tomb of the Patriarchs by placing a new concrete and stone structure, harming the visual contact with the most important monument of the WHP.
-It hides its elevations, and creates a very odd mass that damages its historical fabric, skyline, traditional building materials, and the overall landscape.
+During September 2021, the IOP started working on a new project in front of Ibrahimi Mosque/The Tomb of the Patriarchs by adding new constructions from concrete and stone.
+This new construction harms the visual contact with the most important monument of the WHP, hides its elevations, and makes a very odd mass, which damages its historical fabric, skyline, traditional building materials, in addition to the overall landscape.

-Building new concrete-stone stories in front of the Ibrahimi Mosque
+Figure 19: Constructions of new concrete-stone stories in front of the Ibrahimi Mosque